grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "How's the charge on the batteries Hemi?"
 Percy asked.

 "OK, but getting low.
-We're at maybe 20 percent capacity."
+We are at maybe 20 percent capacity."

 "So, we could stay under maybe another 4 or 5 hours at a creep."